AI Item Authoring Assistant

 The Story

-In 2025, the assessment team created its first dedicated AI team—a cross-functional group of designers, engineers, and PMs tasked with reimagining how AI could responsibly support educators.
+In 2025, the assessment team created its first dedicated AI team, a cross-functional group of designers, engineers, and product managers tasked with reimagining how AI could responsibly support educators.

 The team’s first mission was to build a tool that proved AI could deliver real value to teachers without sacrificing trust or control.
-That tool became the AI question generation.
+That tool became the AI question generation feature.

-Instead of spending hours drafting items from scratch, teachers could type a short topic prompt—“Photosynthesis basics,” “Causes of World War I”—and instantly receive editable draft questions.
-It was a small feature, but a big step: showing that AI wasn’t just an experiment anymore, but a part of Instructure’s product strategy.
+Instead of spending hours drafting items from scratch, teachers could type a short topic prompt such as “Photosynthesis basics” or “Causes of World War I” and instantly receive editable draft questions.
+It was a small feature, but an important step that showed AI was no longer just an experiment, it had become a meaningful part of Instructure’s product strategy.

 The Challenge